 There are also two control registers for the SPI interface, SIMC0 and SIMC2.
 Note that the SIMC2 register also has the name SIMA which is used by the I2C function.
 The SIMC1 register is not used by the SPI function, only by the I2C function.
-Register SIMC0 is used to control the enable/disable function, SDIO pin function selection and state selection and to set the data transmission clock frequency.
+Register SIMC0 is used to control the enable/disable function, to select SPI master/slave connection mode and to set the data transmission clock frequency.
 Register SIMC2 is used for other control functions such as LSB/MSB selection, write collision flag, etc.